What is Bail?

 Ms Nulty and Counsel made submissions to mitigate any concerns regarding our client’s risk.
 Justice Fagan heard the matter.
 His Honour was satisfied that the bail conditions offered were sufficient to mitigate any concerns and granted bail.

 Our client was very thankful that he could go home to his family.

 Detention Application | No Breach Found | Newcastle Local Court

 Our client is a 29-year-old male that resides in the Hunter Region.
 He is currently completing a traineeship.
 He was granted bail in the Supreme Court of New South Wales with one of the conditions to not attempt to or speak to witnesses.

 In late July, a detention application was made against our client for 4 alleged separate breaches regarding his ex-partner.
-3 were alleged direct breaches using his parents’ phone to contact her and the last was an attempt to talk to through her boss.
+3 were alleged direct breaches using his parents’ phone to contact her and the last was an attempt to talk to her through her boss.
 If a breach was found, the Magistrate has the discretion of revoking his bail.

-The Magistrate agreed with our solicitor and determined that there is not enough evidence to suggest it was him making the contact.
+The Magistrate agreed with our solicitor and determined that there is not enough evidence to suggest it was him making contact.

 Our client was over the moon that he didn’t have to go back into custody.

 Breach of Bail | Dismissed | Newcastle Local Court

 Our client is a 28-year-old male that resides in the Newcastle area.
 After a troubled past in the Hunter Valley Region, he moved in with his mother to isolate himself from an undesirable peer group.